Syrian occupation of Lebanon

 The Syrian occupation of Lebanon lasted from 31 May 1976, beginning with the Syrian intervention in the Lebanese Civil War, until 30 April 2005.
 This period saw significant Syrian military and political influence over Lebanon, impacting its governance, economy, and society.
+The Syrian occupation of Lebanon led to an unknown number of deaths, and more than 643 forced disappearances of Lebanese civilians at the hands of the Syrian Arab Army and its "Moukhabarat", a local term for Syria's intelligence agency.

-During the occupation, tens of thousands of Lebanese civilians were abducted and forcibly disappeared in Ba'athist Syrian prison camps.
-The whereabouts of an estimated 30,000 of them remain unknown.
-The occupation ended following intense international pressure and the assassination of former Lebanese Prime Minister Rafic Hariri.
+During the Syrian occupation, Lebanese human-rights organizations documented cases of arbitrary detention and enforced disappearance.
+The Lebanese Center for Human Rights reported that 17,415 people were officially recorded as missing during the Lebanese Civil War, with responsibility for disappearances attributed to multiple parties to the conflict, including Syrian forces.The occupation ended following intense international pressure and the assassination of former Lebanese Prime Minister Rafic Hariri.
 The legacy of the occupation continues to influence Lebanese-Syrian relations and Lebanon's internal political dynamics.

 Summary

 In January 1976, Syria proposed restoring the pre-civil war limits on the Palestinian guerrilla presence in Lebanon.
 This proposal was welcomed by Maronites but rejected by the Palestinian guerrillas.
 By October 1976, during an Arab League meeting, Syria agreed to a ceasefire, and the League decided to expand a small Arab peacekeeping force into a larger Arab Deterrent Force, primarily composed of Syrian troops, thereby legitimizing Syrian intervention with financial support from the Arab League.
 Throughout the occupation, the Assad regime promoted the idea of "Greater Syria," taking steps to integrate Lebanon into Syria.

 At the end of the civil war in 1989, Lebanon was divided between two rival administrations: a military one led by Michel Aoun in East Beirut and a civilian one under Selim el-Hoss in West Beirut, supported by Syria.
 Aoun opposed the Syrian presence, referencing the 1982 UN Security Council Resolution 520.
 The "War of Liberation" broke out in March 1989, resulting in Aoun's defeat and exile.
 In 1991, Lebanon and Syria signed the Treaty of "Brotherhood, Cooperation, and Coordination," legitimizing Syria's military presence and assigning Syria the responsibility of protecting Lebanon from external threats.
 Later that year, a Defense and Security Pact was enacted between the two countries.